thanshaw02/ethereum-blockchain-playground/README.md

     - Add a new **block** to the blockchain: POST `http://localhost:8000/api/block`
         - POST body data can be any JSON you'd liek to test with
     - Fetch transaction data added to a block by **block number**: GET `http://localhost:8000/api/block/:number`

+## Note

+Currently the blockchain is stored in-memory and is lost when nodemon restarts, I plan to integrate `Level` at some point into the project so the blockchain is more persistant.